vwatson0/KalmanTutorial/README.md

 AlternateKFtutorial.py :

 Alternative to Kalman filter using a method instead of a function.
+Result are the same, the code is just more compact.
-The Initialization of the object KFparAlt is the same as the object KFpar name  = KFparAlt(cLin, cMeas)
+The Initialization of the object KFparAlt is the same as the object KFpar

+name  = KFparAlt(cLin, cMeas)

-Initialization with the firs measure is also the same: name.X[0] = measure@T=0
+Initialization with the first measure is also the same:

+name.X[0] = measure@T=0

 Changes regard the update of the estimate.
-NO NEED TO UPDATE F ANYMORE
+NO NEED TO UPDATE F BEFORE THE OBJECT ANYMORE

 Just call the method:

 name.EstimateState(Newmeasure, deltaT)

 and it will update the object

 Results are accessible the same way:

 Current : name.X[0]; slope: name.X[1]; Stdev name.Sig[0]